CoeCollege-ComputerScience/payroll-requirements-team-zoetrope/questions.md

 ## If there are hourly workers:

 * How does overtime work?
+NL
 * Is there weekend pay?
+NL
 * Will employees clock in and clock out?
+NL
 * Or, will payment be based upon a set schedule?
+NL
 * How and should the system handle employee suspensions?
+NL

 ## Shipping time
 When do you expect us to generate first release of the payroll system?